AsifurRahman10/NextGenHunt-website/README.md

 ### User

 - **My Profile**: View profile details.
-Free accounts can upgrade to premium via card payment.
+Free accounts can upgrade to premium via card payment and notify using nodemailer.
 - **Add Product**: Submit a new product using a detailed form (premium users only).
 - **My Products**: View all submitted products along with their status.
 Users can update or delete products.
 (Free users can submit only one product).
 - **Voting & Reporting**: Can vote for and report products.